 Eating disorders are on a continuum of severity from mild to sometimes fatal illnesses.
 Regardless of the medical severity, eating disorders create misery, self-doubt, depression, anxiety, obsessions and a distorted body image that impacts identity and self-esteem.
 An eating disorder can absorb your thoughts, making it difficult to concentrate at school or work or enjoy your relationships or your life.
 At Spencer Psychology, we understand the impact this can have, and we have treatment to help.

-Eating Disorders can be treated effectively through telehealth with most of the same techniques used in in-person.
-An added benefit of telehealth is being able to more easily involve the family members (who may or may not be in the same household), as treatment frequently focuses on family issues as well as disturbed eating patterns.
-Telehealth also allows for easier coordination of the treatment team often needed for clients (nutritionist, psychiatrist and therapist), as well as the ability to follow the client when the client is in other stressful locations.
+Eating Disorders can be treated effectively through online counseling with most of the same techniques used in in-person.
+An added benefit of online counseling is being able to more easily involve the family members (who may or may not be in the same household), as treatment frequently focuses on family issues as well as disturbed eating patterns.
+Online counseling also allows for easier coordination of the treatment team often needed for clients (nutritionist, psychiatrist and therapist), as well as the ability to follow the client when the client is in other stressful locations.

-Clients with significant body image distortions sometimes prefer telehealth as it allows them to keep body parts off camera or even keep their face in some shadow during early treatment when feeling especially self-conscious of their appearance.
+Clients with significant body image distortions sometimes prefer online counseling as it allows them to keep body parts off camera or even keep their face in some shadow during early treatment when feeling especially self-conscious of their appearance.